 As you sail back south to Nuuk, keep a lookout for whale blows and the seabirds that trail the ship in the ever-present Arctic winds.
 Enjoy the time to reflect on your recent adventures in Greenland, share and exchange photos, and soak in the spectacular scenery of West Greenland.

 Arrive back in Nuuk where you disembark and farewell your crew, expedition team and fellow travellers.
 A transfer to downtown or to the airport is included.

 - The X-BOW design isn’t only eye-catching, it also means a smoother ride and a lower carbon footprint

 - Average capacity of 132 passengers is small for a brand new ship and a highly experienced expedition team of 15 - 18 people will deliver a very personalised experience for all on board

 - A great range of cabin categories, 80% of which have balconies

 - Small number of passengers and multiple zodiac loading bays means great chance of spontaneity and faster zodiac logistics

 - Optional kayaking is always popular, while this is one of only a few ships to also offer scuba diving, polar snorkelling, SUP and rock climbing on selected voyages

 Prices, Departures and Inclusions

-The second departure on 18 May 2020, starting from AUD $11,590, is for the flight inclusive package from Copenhagen to Nuuk.
+The extra cost of a flight inclusive package from Copenhagen to Nuuk is AUD$1890 per person.
 All guests will be required to book at least one pre and one post night accommodation in Copenhagen (not included) due to flight times.